flatcar-archive/flatcar-docs/os/booting-on-azure.md

   -s, --storage-account-name  Azure storage account name.
 Must be between 3 and 24 characters and unique within Azure.

  Optional arguments:
-  -c, --channel              Flatcar Linux release channel.
+  -c, --channel              Flatcar Container Linux release channel.
 Defaults to 'stable'.
-  -v, --version              Flatcar Linux version.
+  -v, --version              Flatcar Container Linux version.
 Defaults to 'current'.
   -i, --image-name           Image name, which will be used later in Lokomotive configuration.
 Defaults to 'flatcar-<channel>'.
   -l, --location             Azure location to storage image.
 To list available locations run with '--locations'.
 Defaults to 'westeurope'.
   -S, --storage-account-type Type of storage account.
 Defaults to 'Standard_LRS'.